innogames/slack-bot/readme.md

 ## File structure
 - `bot` contains the code classes of the bot: connection to slack, user management, command matching
-- `cmd` entry points aka main.go for the bot and the CLI tool
+- `cmd` entry points aka main.go for the bot and the CLI test tool
-- `command` real command implementations impleenting the bot.Command interace
+- `command` real command implementing the bot.Command interface

 ## Create a new (native) command
 If you need a new command, which is not implementable with a "macro" command, you have to write to write go code.